apigear-io/performance-checks/README.md

 #project purpose:
 Tests were created to find bottle necks in templates to run under performance profiler tool(e.g. Visual Studio Performance Profiler)
 They also provide some time measurements which may be used to compare different technologies and protocols, or just give more-less information about possible efficiency.
+Also they check multithread using many or single objects.

 Tests do not use any test framework - to exclude 3rd party calls Tests use generated implementation of apigear/performance_interface.module for test sinks and source - this contains basic API which is then replicated 100 with apigear/GenerateIdl.py script stored in apigear\performance_interface100.module.yaml.
 This file is then used for performance.solution.yaml